 “Gaining a more in-depth perception of impactful HR leadership was also very rewarding.
 I got a lot of new ideas for example on developing my own leadership competence, and on boosting my ability to influence others,” he notes.

-“Strategic HR leadership skills, how to take a step back and look at the big picture before rushing into fix HR challenges, strategic competences – the list of interesting areas in which I gained new insight was quite impressive, especially taking into account how concise the program is.
+“Strategic HR leadership skills, how to take a step back and look at the big picture before rushing in to fix HR challenges, strategic competencies – the list of interesting areas in which I gained new insight was quite impressive, especially taking into account how concise the program is.
 No topic was new to me as such, but every topic gave me something new and beneficial to reflect on in my work,” Laine ponders.

 Gaining a more in-depth perception of impactful HR leadership was also very rewarding.